 - Skilled Regional Provisional Subclass 489

-- This is a 4-year provisional visa which allows holders to live only in certain areas of Australia.
-You would need to be sponsored by an Australian relative living in a designated area, or by a state or territory government.
+- This is a 4-year conditional visa that allows holders to live only in specific areas of Australia.
+You would need to be sponsored by an Australian relative living in that designated area, or by a state or territory government.

 - Skilled Regional Subclass 887

-- The Skilled Regional visa is the permanent stage of the Skilled Regional Provisional visa.
-To qualify for a Skilled Regional visa, you must live in the required region of Australia for 2 years and work full time there for 12 months.
+- The Skilled Regional visa is the durable stage of the Skilled Regional Provisional visa.
+To qualify for a Skilled Regional visa, you must live in the required specific area of Australia for 2 years and have to do a full-time job there for 12 months.

 - Graduate Temporary Subclass 485

-- The Graduate Temporary visa is a work visa which can be applied for by international students who have completed a qualification taking 2 years of study in Australia.
+- The Graduate Temporary visa is a work visa that can be applied by international students who have completed a qualification by taking 2 years of study in Australia.

 - Recognised Graduate Subclass 476

-- An 18 month work visa for recent engineering graduates
+- This is an 18 month work visa for engineers have completed graduation recently.

 Why should you choose Nation Migration?